 The 124 Turns 50

 The Fiat stand stood out for its sheer size in the exhibition hall, among those of 515 exhibitors from 13 different countries: the very comprehensive line-up displayed at the Turin Motor Show in 1966 was capable of satisfying the most diverse tastes and needs and was complemented by three brand-new models.
-Visitors could admire the Fiat Dino, the production of which was being kicked off at the time, and the models which completed the 124 range.
+Visitors could admire the Fiat Dino, the production of which was being kicked off at the time, and the models that completed the 124 range.
 The 124 was an innovative car with an original style, a new concept of space, sophisticated engineering and state-of-the-art safety.
 The Fiat 124 was the result of Fiat's commitment to make an affordable, fast car, capable of carrying five people and their luggage in comfortable style.

 An estate version – the Fiat 124 Familiare – was introduced at the Motor Show, but that 3rd of November would be remembered above all for the Fiat 124 Sport Spider.
 This model was the pinnacle of the evolution in the thrilling yet accessible convertible car segment that Fiat had led since the end of World War II with models such as the 1100 Spider in 1954, the 1200 and the twin-shaft 1500 Bialbero in 1958, the 1500 S and the 1600 S in 1961.
 The 124 Sport Spider was designed for motorists seeking brilliant performance at an affordable price: it was a sporty car with a wide circulation.
 The press dubbed it a "modern event" not just a simple car.
-It was modern because the quest for mobility was satisfied by a product that could excite and was reasonably priced, with a convincing and personal style, thrilling performance and innovative technical solutions, particularly mechanical.
+It was modern because the quest for mobility was satisfied by a reasonably priced product that could excite and excite, with a convincing and personal style, thrilling performance and innovative technical solutions, particularly mechanical.
 The 124 Sport Spider was the evolution of the 124 saloon but was also a genuine sports car with which everyone soon fell in love.
-To design the car Fiat called Pininfarina, long-time partner of the auto maker and a respected name in automotive car design worldwide.
+To design the car, Fiat called Pininfarina, a long-time partner of the automaker and a respected name in automotive car design worldwide.

 The 1966 124 Sport Spider: a world automotive legend was born

 With the same rear-wheel drive, the Spider version was strongly connoted by the 124AC.000 engine.
 It was a straight-4 with bore and stroke of 80 and 71.5 mm, respectively, producing a displacement of 1438 cm3.
-It was positively brilliant also as a result of having dual overhead camshaft and valves arranged in a V. It developed a power of 90 HP at 6500 rpm and reached a top speed of 170 km/h.
-It had a double barrel vertical carburettor, while a double oil filtering system ensured better lubrication and longer life.
-Other features placed the model in the premium sports car segment: five-speed gearbox as standard equipment, radial tyres and sporty two-spoke steering wheel.
-The later was connected to the steering box with a two-part steering column joined by CV joints for excellent handling.
+It was also positively brilliant as a result of having a dual overhead camshaft and valves arranged in a V. It developed a power of 90 HP at 6500 rpm and reached a top speed of 170 km/h.
+It had a double barrel vertical carburetor, while a double oil filtering system ensured better lubrication and longer life.
+Other features placed the model in the premium sports car segment: a five-speed gearbox as standard equipment, radial tires, and a sporty two-spoke steering wheel.
+The latter was connected to the steering box with a two-part steering column joined by CV joints for excellent handling.
 The elegant style, the good engine performance, the stability and the safety of the model – deriving from the four disc brakes with vacuum brake booster and the presence of a Panhard track bar for better load arrangement on bends – secured success in terms of sales and image from the first months.
 The 124 Sport Spider was priced at 1,550,000 Lira, approximately half a million more than the saloon.
 “Cromodora” alloy rims and hard top were available for an extra 65,000 Lire.
 About 25,000 units of the first series were made until 1969.

 A few adjustments to live the American dream and the début of the second series